crev-dev/cargo-crev/cargo-crev/README.md

-cargo crev query review                                 # show all reviews cargo crev query review <package>                       # show all reviews of a package cargo crev trust <id>                                   # trust someone cargo crev review <crate>                               # review a dependency cargo crev commit                                       # commit new proofs (reviews, trust) cargo crev push                                         # push proofs to your public github repository cargo crev help                                         # see what other things you can do
+cargo crev query review                                 # show all reviews cargo crev query review <package>                       # show all reviews of a package cargo crev trust <id>                                   # trust someone cargo crev goto <crate>                                 # jump to crate to review it cargo crev review                                       # review a crate (after goto) cargo crev review <crate>                               # review a dependency cargo crev review --independent <crate> <version>       # review a crate that is not a dependency cargo crev commit                                       # commit new proofs (reviews, trust) cargo crev push                                         # push proofs to your public github repository cargo crev help                                         # see what other things you can do